I’m in my

 The year was 2008.
 What came next was the largest hurdle I have ever had to face, the Great Recession.
 I was hit with a ton of bricks.
 Every manager and company I called had fear in their voice about closing down or losing their jobs.
 Here I was trying to staff these companies with additional employees who were busy laying people off left and right.

 The next couple of years would define my career path and get me to where I am today.
 These were very tough times.
 Instead of giving up I decided to trim the fat and get my livings costs down as low as possible.

-I was living in my current rental house now and decided it was cheaper for me to downsize and buy a condo and lease out my house.
+I was living in a house at the time that I decided to turn into a rental.
+I found out it was cheaper for me to downsize and buy a condo and lease out my house.
 You can actually read a post with more details about this entitled, How I Bought a House to Save Money.
 My total mortgage costs at the time was $1800/month.
 I leased the house for $1600/month ($200 loss) and bought a condo (my other current rental) which had a monthly cost of $1000/month ($800 cheaper).
 The net gain was $600/month and my utility bills were also much lower in a smaller space now.

 I also dropped DirecTV and bought an HD antennae to get free HD local channels.
 I negotiated a lower price for cable internet.
 I started eating at home more often.
 I basically cut out all of my unneeded expenses in order to save more money and focus on my business.